Bard Build Guide by sh00zyz

 Champion Build Guide

-I'm sh00zyz from OCE, and I have achieved Challenger in midseason in season 8 (before I had to decay due to study) with Bard being my most played champion.
+I'm sh00zyz from OCE, and I have achieved Challenger in midseason in season 8 with Bard being my most played champion.

 I hope you can learn something regardless of your rank.

 |By far the best rune on Bard.
 It’s very easy to proc since one auto attack with a meep and your Cosmic Binding is enough to proc Electrocute.
 It suits Bard’s playstyle and provides amazing damage.
 The other option is Guardian but I really dislike this rune.
 Some people are saying this is the new most viable keystone on Bard but I disagree.
 Even though Guardian can proc off your Caretaker's Shrine, I find this rune to be underwhelming and unsuited for Bard.
 The rest of the Resolve tree also has poor options for Bard compared to the Domination tree.
 Dealing more damage can also enable you to get many more kills which can also help you carry games.|